erc-dharma/dharma/readme.md

 `zotero_proxy.py`.
 This is a server that is queried by XSLT files when they try to access the bibliography.
 They make a lot of calls to the Zotero API, and Zotero servers are often overloaded, thus we use a proxy that repeats API calls on error, to prevent our builds from failing all the time.
+The Zotero proxy also allows querying the bibliography by short titles (lookup keys), which Zotero's API does not support.

 Finally, we have a search server, written in Go.
 The code is in the `*.go` files in this directory.
 This server is not meant to be accessible from the internet.
-It is used internally, by the Python server in `server.py`.
+It is used internally by the main Python server from `server.py`.
+The search server only accesses the disk when the database is updated: it pulls all the data it needs from the database, loads it into memory, and performs searches on that.

 ## Configuration